Designibl/Dibl-Flags/README.md

 ## Using This Repository

-This repository serves as example code that can be re-used in your own projects to set up feature flagging capabilities rather than paing out for a service.
+This repository serves as example code that can be re-used in your own projects to set up feature flagging capabilities rather than paying out for a service.

 ## Features/Examples